Kelly510/PoseRetNet/README.md

 ## Visualization

-Run the following command to render the visualization result.
+Run the following command to render the visualization result of the Human3.6M dataset.

 ```bash
 # Render the results predicted by the PoseRetNet on the CPN-detected 2D keypoints of the Human3.6M dataset